 Do not seek to make the pain go away by allowing greater control of free speech by the government – what you don’t know WILL hurt you.

 It is only through the difficult process of self-achievement in harmony with others; only through an appreciation of the greatest moral and ethical values that humans can envision; only through trying to attain an understanding on what freedom truly is; only through a process of true personal enlightenment, can we hope to understand the pain and what it means.

 Because if you feel pain, then it means you at least still feel something – you have not yet been turned into a zombie by a society which wishes only to control, regulate, exploit, and otherwise dull your senses until you react to nothing at all.

 The status quo — the ruling elite — survives only so long as barbarism survives.
 To paraphrase George Orwell from his book 1984 – you must be conscious to exercise self-control, but you cannot be conscious without self-control.
-It inures to the status quo’s benefit to create legions of sense-dulled zombies and non-reflective barbarians and deny them consciousness and self-control.
-These mindless – pain-free – humans are then exploited in the economy by the status quo, who say they speak for the “poor” but only care for themselves.
+It inures to the benefit of the status quo to create legions of sense-dulled zombies and non-reflective barbarians and deny them consciousness and self-control.
+These mindless – pain-free – humans are then exploited in the economy by the status quo, who say they speak for the “poor” but only care for themselves and their profit.

 The status quo wishes to end all pain because for them, ignorance is indeed bliss.
 It means the status quo retains power.
 Keep that one thought in your mind.

 The thought of the pain and suffering of innocent people is gut-wrenching.
 It should “wake” up your mind and bring clarity to our thoughts.
 It should create a clamor and cry for self-control, not external control.